AdobeDocs/adobeio-console/approval.md

-# Project approval process
+# Project approvals

 Once you have completed development on your project, your application is ready for approval.

+There are three different approval processes within Adobe Developer Console, depending on the type of application that you have built:

+1. Project Firefly applications: Projects built using the Project Firefly template are built by an organization for use within that organization.
+Therefore, Firefly applications require approvals by the System Administrators for your enterprise organization only.

+    Please follow the [Project Firefly approval process](#project-firefly-approval-process) outlined in this document.

+2. Applications for distribution:

+3. XD Plugin distribution: Currently only available as personal projects, XD plugins must be submitted for review and approval before they can be published to the Adobe XD Plugin Marketplace.

+    For detailed instructions on how to submit an XD plugin for approval, follow the steps provided in the [XD plugin distribution guide](plugin-distribution.md).

+## Project Firefly approval process

 Not all apps require approval by your organizations administrators.

-> **Note:** If you are looking for instructions on how to submit an XD plugin for approval, please see the [distributing an XD plugin guide](plugin-distribution.md) to get started.

 Relies on Production environment - that is the workspace that will be submitted.